-In 2004, recognizing that the title “Musicals” did not accurately reflect the broad contributions the organization was making to the North Texas community, the Board of Directors voted to officially change the company’s name to Casa Mañana, Inc.
+In 2004 recognizing that the title “Musicals” did not accurately reflect the broad contributions the organization was making to the North Texas community, the Board of Directors voted to officially change the company’s name to Casa Mañana, Inc.

 Since its creation in 1958, Casa Mañana has grown into the largest performing arts organization in Tarrant County.
-In approaching our 60th year, five visionary men have led this organization, Melvin O. Dacus, Clarence “Bud” Franks, Van Kaplan, Denton Yockey and Wally Jones.
-Twenty-three men and women have led Casa’s Board of Directors with hundreds of dedicated and generous volunteers have given their time and energy to serving beneath them.
+Five visionaries have led Casa: Melvin O. Dacus, Clarence “Bud” Franks, Van Kaplan, Denton Yockey and, currently, Wally Jones.
+Twenty-eight men and women have led Casa’s Board of Directors, along with hundreds of dedicated and generous volunteers who have given their time and energy serving beneath them.

 After more than 55 years in operation, the Children’s Playhouse, now called Children’s Theatre, has more than 165,000 students and educators attend each year.
 The performing arts school, now called Casa Mañana Performing Arts Conservatory, or CPAC, is a nationally-recognized program, listed first in regional theatre training programs for young performers by backstage.com.
 Classes are held both year-round and during the summer with Camp Casa.
 The Betty Lynn Buckley Awards has expanded to include surrounding counties and more than tripled its participation.
 Education and Outreach programs include artists-in-residence and the critically-acclaimed Apprentice Program.